Pysi/easyRLS/doc.md

     git clone https://github.com/LaboJeanPerrin/easyRLS.git

-it will create a folder 'easyRLS' in the current directory.
-Once you have the code, open the `script.m` in 'Matlab/Utils'.
-Do "add with subfolders" for the 'esayRLS/Matlab' folder.
+In Matlab, do "add with subfolders" for the 'easyRLS/Matlab' folder.

 ## Run the code section after section

-The benchmarks have been performed on 'Dream' for the run 2018-01-11/Run 05 on the layers 3 to 12.
+Once you have the code, open the `script.m` in 'easyRLS/Matlab/Utils'.
+You will run this script section by section.
+For each section, the approximative time is given.
+The benchmarks have been performed on 'Dream' for the run 2018-01-11/Run 05 on the layers 3 to 12 (10 layers) for 1500 time frames.

 ### Set working directory